 The ‘68 through ‘72 Vettes are the first five of the third generation Corvettes.

 The 1968 Corvette was the first year for the Mako Shark body style.
 This design was inspired by an actual Mako Shark on a fishing trip.
 The ‘68 Vette is exciting because it was the first of a new generation, and underwent a serious makeover!
 The slogan for the release was “All different, all over”.
+The color palette was all different too.
+GM launched the C3 with shades like British Green, Safari Yellow, and Silverstone Silver alongside Rally Red, Polar White, LeMans Blue, and Tuxedo Black.
 Being the first, it also had some kinks needing to be worked out in 1969.
 One of the most often noted design flaws from early buyers was the lack of interior space for the driver.
 This flaw would be remedied in 1969.
 A unique non-feature of the 1968, is the lack of the Stingray or Sting Ray moniker.

 The 1969 Vette was chock full of reworks and redesigns.
 The interior of the 1969 Corvette saw a functional redesign giving drivers and passengers more room.
 The ‘69 wheels grew wider from 7 to 8 inches.
 Also, the door handle was redesigned to allow for opening the door with either right or left hand on either side of the car.